Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 • After passing response-parity verification, gradually switched the gateway so the Spring Boot service could be opened without breaking user responses.

-• Queried Athena `vip_confirmed_paid_partitioned` by `stamp_date`, paged results with `queryExecutionId + nextToken`, and converted them into `UserConfirmedPaid(cashAmountConfirmed, cashAmountPredicted)` as the monthly batch input.
+• Queried a monthly payment partition in Athena by target date, paged results with a continuation token, and converted them into monthly payment snapshots as batch input.

 Engineering Lens